EamonCOBrien/Software-Design-Final-Project/README.md

 CVPaint runs on a browser, hosted on your device.
 Follow these steps to access it.

-1) Clone the repository into a folder on your device: git clone https://github.com/EamonCOBrien/Software-Design-Final-Project.git
+1) Clone the repository into a folder on your device (open Terminal and paste in the command line): "git clone https://github.com/EamonCOBrien/Software-Design-Final-Project.git"

 2) Install the necessary packages: pip install opencv-python